 Exercism.io.
 So You Want to be a Functional Programmer (Part 1) – Medium.
 Taking that first step to understanding Functional Programming concepts is the most important and sometimes the most difficult step.

 But it doesn’t have to be.
 Not with the right perspective.
+Learning to Drive.
 Playbook for software design and development.
 We are thoughtbot.

 I’ve spent over 20 years writing code for the web.
 I work with and help developers daily.
-In this article, I will tell you what you should learn, when you should learn it, and where you can learn it from (usually for free).
 Being A Developer After 40.
 Being A Developer After 40 (This is the talk I have given at App Builders Switzerland on April 25th, 2016.